Outdoor Activities for Dogs – 10 Fun Ways to Exercise Your Dog

 But, just walking around, even past all that splendid beauty, well… It’s boring.
 Really.
 No matter how many times the seasons change, it’s still the same neighborhood.

 The same people.
 Same houses.
-Same smells.
+Same smells and the same dog exercise pen.
+Not any more!
 I started bringing my mobile phone along for entertainment.
 That’s so rude.
 My dog never complained, but he, at least, had manners.

 So, what was I to do?